dipy/dipy/README.rst

 .. image:: https://img.shields.io/badge/License-BSD%203--Clause-blue.svg
   :target: https://github.com/nipy/dipy/blob/master/LICENSE

-DIPY is a python toolbox for analysis of MR diffusion imaging.
+DIPY [DIPYREF]_ is a python library for analysis of MR diffusion imaging.

 DIPY is for research only; please do not use results from DIPY for clinical decisions.